 LOCATION & ACCESS

+Wagga Wagga is the economic hub and regional capital of New South Wales, the city hosts a large, growing, modern and diverse economy.
 Wagga Wagga is located midway between Sydney and Melbourne and is a two and half hour drive from Canberra.
-Daily flights operate to Wagga Wagga from Sydney, Melbourne & Brisbane.
-Regional airtlines, Rex, Qantaslink & JetGo, service Wagga with over 150 flights per week in and out of the city.
+Daily flights operate to Wagga Wagga from Sydney & Melbourne.
+Regional airtlines, Rex & Qantaslink service Wagga with over 140 flights per week in and out of the city.

 These days Wagga Wagga is NSW's largest and fastest growing inland city.
 It's set on the banks of the Murrumbidgee River and has a thriving, innovative community.
 From stunning landscapes and unusual architecture to sassy shops and a vibrant arts scene, it’s a place that will apture your imagination and tempt you to stay or come back again.
 The city has everything from award winning restaurants, to laidback, made-for-Sunday morning style cafes, organic delis and country pubs offering hearty fare.
 There are wineries, a microbrewery as well as an impressive assortment of bars and hotels.